-The Republic of Moldova3 is facing a significant increase of gas prices as a consequence both of very tight global energy markets and of a recently-amended contract with its gas supplier.
-Ahead of the 2021 winter season, Moldova will have to purchase its gas at prices about three or four times higher than in previous years.
-This is putting significant pressure on Moldova's public finances and on the ability of the most vulnerable citizens to afford gas throughout the winter.
+Moldova is now facing a significant increase of energy prices as a consequence both of its recently amended gas contract with its only gas supplier (Gazprom) and of very tight global energy markets.
+The increase in gas prices has also a direct repercussion on the electricity prices, given the substantial proportion of Moldova's power coming from gas-fired generation.
+These prices have already increased considerably.
+Last winter, Moldova was purchasing its gas at prices up to four times higher than in previous years.
+This is putting unprecedented pressure on Moldova's public finances as authorities strive to help the most vulnerable citizens cope with the harsh situation.